APPLY NOW for $28

 While commercial work pays more, you also have to give up more of your creative control.
 That being said, it is of course an essential part of making a living as a visual artist and we’ll be delving into how to combine the two so that you can achieve the best of both worlds by earning a substantial living while also having the freedom to explore and grow as a storyteller.

-Exactly.
-This is your career we’re talking about, and we believe it’s worth investing in.
+We believe your career is worth investing in.
 Portfolios get you in the door (so let’s take yours to the next level).
 But even when you’re in the door, our industry is built on personal relationships (so let us introduce you to the decision-makers you should know).
 We believe that we can help our audience and creative community find sustainable creative work.
 And if we succeed, we'll have an even better community to work with.